notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## Savings Plan

-- Commit a certain $ amount per hour for 1 or 3 years
+- Instead of reserving instance you commit a certain amount of $ per hour for 1 or 3 years
 - Easiest way to setup long-term commitments on AWS
 - **EC2 Savings Plan**
   - Up to 72% discount compared to On-Demand
-  - **Commit to usage of individual instance families in a region (e.g. C5 or M5)**
+  - **Commit to usage of individual instance families in a region (e.g. I am willing to spend 10$ per hour for the next 3 years on C5 or M5)**
-  - Regardless of AZ, size (m5.xl to m5.4xl), OS (Linux/Windows) or tenancy
+  - Regardless of AZ, size (m5.xl to m5.4xl), OS (Linux/Windows) or tenancy (shared or dedicated host)
-  - All upfront, partial upfront, no upfront
+  - Just like Reserved Instances, you can pay all upfront, partial upfront, no upfront
 - **Compute Savings Plan**
   - Up to 66% discount compared to On-Demand
   - Regardless of **Family, Region**, size, OS, tenancy, **compute options**